-- (1) In accordance with the principles embodied in the Constitution and the provisions of sections 6 and 8 of the Property Rates Act, 2004 (Act 6 of 2004) and sections 74(3) and 75 of the Local Government: Municipal Systems Act, 2000 (Act 32 of 2000) the municipality may differentiate between different categories of users and consumers in regard to the tariffs which it levies, categories of ratepayers, account holders, customers, debtors, taxes, services, service standards and other matters, however, such differentiation must at all times be reasonable, and must be fully disclosed in each annual budget. - (2) The municipality may, in writing exempt an account holder, category of account holders, or other persons from complying with a provision of this by-law, subject to any conditions it may impose, if the application or operation of that provision would be unreasonable, however the municipality or its authorised agent may not grant exemption from any section of this by-law that may result in- - (a) the wastage or excessive consumption of water or electricity; - (b) the evasion or avoidance of water or electricity restrictions; - (c) significant negative effects on public health, safety or the environment; - (d) the non-payment for services; - the installation of pipes and fittings which are not acceptable in terms of the municipality's prescribed standard; or - (f) any Act, or any regulation made under it, not being complied with. - (3) The municipality or its authorised agent may at any time after giving written notice of at least 30 days, withdraw any exemption given under subsection (2).
+- (1) In accordance with the principles embodied in the Constitution and sections 74(3) and 75 of the Local Government: Municipal Systems Act, 2000, the municipality may differentiate between different categories of users and consumers in regard to the tariffs which it levies, categories of ratepayers, account holders, customers, debtors, taxes, services, service standards and other matters, however, such differentiation must at all times be reasonable, and must be fully disclosed in each annual budget. - (2) The municipality may, in writing exempt an account holder, category of account holders, or other persons from complying with a provision of this by-law, subject to any conditions it may impose, if the application or operation of that provision would be unreasonable, however the municipality or its authorised agent may not grant exemption from any section of this by-law that may result in- - (a) the wastage or excessive consumption of water or electricity; - (b) the evasion or avoidance of water or electricity restrictions; - (c) significant negative effects on public health, safety or the environment; - (d) the non-payment for services; - (e) the installation of pipes and fittings which are not acceptable in terms of the municipality's prescribed standard; or - (f) any Act, or any regulation made under it, not being complied with. - (3) The municipality or its authorised agent may at any time after giving written notice of at least 30 days, withdraw any exemption given under subsection (2).